DoD Siting Clearinghouse

 Our systematic process is defined in Part 211 of Title 32 of the Code of Federal Regulations.

-Protect DoD mission capabilities from incompatible development by collaborating with DoD Components and external stakeholders to prevent, minimize, or mitigate adverse impacts on military operations, readiness, and testing.
+Protect the DoD’s mission capabilities from incompatible energy development by collaborating with the DoD Components and external stakeholders to prevent, minimize, or mitigate adverse impacts on military readiness and operations, including test and evaluation activities.